 Location: The training takes place at Sky Osterley Campus, TW7 5QD.

-Training Dates: 11th of September – 15th December 2017.
+Training Dates: 19th of March – 22nd of June 2018.
 Trainee Production Manager and Trainee Production Coordinator start on the 15th of March 2018 (please note that these two first days of training are unpaid).

-Industry Placements: Trainees who are successful in completing the Autumn 2017 scheme will go onto paid work placements at the BBC.
+Industry Placements: Trainees who are successful in completing the Spring 2018 training programme will go onto work paid work placements at the BBC.
 Camera and Sound trainees will go onto a 13 weeks paid placement at Procam TV.
-Please note that industry placements can start anytime between the end of the training and the beginning of January 2018.
+Please note that industry placements will start immediately after the training has finished.

 Who Is It For?

 The training is full time and for 18-25 year-olds.
 Applicants must not be in full time education or employment throughout the duration of the training programme.
 They must have been living in the UK for a minimum of a year and have the right to work in the UK.
 It is primarily aimed at young people from under-represented backgrounds and those with limited educational or employment opportunities, including unemployed graduates.